‘American Horror Story’: Jessica Lange Disappoints Fans By Stating She Won’t Be Returning To ‘AHS’

 As previously reported by The Inquisitr, Lange is not the first major AHS star to not be appearing in the current season of American Horror Story.
 Both Sarah Paulson and Evan Peters are absent from this season.
 However, Paulson has hinted that she might still make a cameo appearance in AHS 1984.

 Season 9 of American Horror Story will return to FX on Wednesday, October 9, at 10 p.m.
 ET.
 AHS has also been renewed for a 10th season.
-The Politician is currently streaming globally on Netflix.